dfinity/interface-spec/spec/index.md

 #### Query call

-Canister query calls to `/api/v2/canister/<ECID>/query` and `/api/v2/canister/<ECID>/signed_query` can be executed directly.
+Canister query calls to `/api/v2/canister/<ECID>/query` can be executed directly.
 They can only be executed against non-empty canisters which have a status of `Running` and are also not frozen.

 In query and composite query methods evaluated on the target canister of the query call, a certificate is provided to the canister that is valid, contains a current state tree (or "recent enough"; the specification is currently vague about how old the certificate may be), and reveals the canister's [Certified Data](#system-api-certified-data).